CrayLabs/SmartSim/doc/experiment.rst

 5. ``lsf``: for systems using the LSF scheduler
 6. ``auto``: have SmartSim auto-detect the launcher to use

-If a `launcher` is not specified, SmartSim will default to `"local"` which will start all Experiment created entities on the localhost.
+If a `launcher` is not specified, SmartSim will default to `"local"` which will start all Experiment launched entities on the localhost.

 .. compound::